-- Medical emergencies will be dealt with under the GLF Schools' Health & Safety Policy and Procedures. - Where a Health Care Plan is in place, it should detail their condition, general instructions as to how to treat a situation and the action school staff take in a general emergency situation. - Children will be informed in general terms of what to do in an emergency such as telling a teacher. - If a child needs to be taken to hospital, an ambulance will be called.
+- Medical emergencies will be recorded in the school's First Aid Log book or database. - Where a Health Care Plan is in place, it should detail their condition, general instructions as to how to treat a situation and the action school staff take in a general emergency. - Children will be informed in general terms of what to do in an emergency such as telling a teacher. - Appropriate training will be in place for staff working with a pupil with an allergy/ies to recognise the onset, signs and symptoms of an allergic reaction and to take appropriate action such as the administration of emergency medication. - If a child needs to be taken to hospital, an ambulance will be called.
 A member of staff will remain with the child until a parent or carer arrives.
 When the need arises for a staff member to accompany a child to hospital in an ambulance, the school will consider the personal circumstances of the staff member volunteering to go with the child and staff will only be expected to commit their time outside normal working hours if they are willing and able to do so.